mknowlton89/readme-generator/README.md

-# Michael Knowlton's README Generator
+# React Employee Directory

 ## <h2>Description</h2>

-This is a command-line tool to help developers write awesome READMEs
+This is a project created with Create-React-App that utilizes the RandomUser API to generate a random assortment of employees.
+This project also uses Axios, React Dom, React-Scripts and was an exercise to begin using the useState hook.

 ## <h2 id="">Table of Contents</h2>